4.68 from 28 votes

 Triple berry scone glazed with icing on cooling rack

-If you’ve made any of my other scone recipes, you’ll know that one of my favorite techniques for super flaky, buttery scones is to freeze your butter and then use a cheese grater to cut it into your dough.
+If you’ve made any of my other scone recipes (try my sourdough scones or chocolate scones, next) or even my famous biscuit recipe, you’ll know that one of my favorite techniques for super flaky, buttery scones is to freeze your butter and then use a cheese grater to cut it into your dough.
 If you don’t have a grater, you can use a pastry cutter, but the frozen butter/grater technique is my favorite and I always credit it for giving me the butteriest scones around.

 Enjoy!